gregcope/piboatmon/README.md

 6. Checks a bilge switch
 7. Checks to see if it needs to send a status SMS
 8. Logs present status
+9. Goes to sleep for a configurable time (rinse/repeate)

 How it works